 Another form of vitamins that have become popular in recent years is gummy vitamins.
 These are popular for kids or the kids at heart.
 They are more pleasant to take for sure.
 They are still a good option for those who have a hard time swallowing pills.
 Chewables are another good option as well.
 They actually tend to contain more vitamins than gummies because the chemical makeup of the gelatinous product sometimes rejects certain vitamins.

-Lastly, you can also try a liquid vitamin if none of these sound.
-One benefit of a liquid vitamin is the ability to change the dose as you please.
+Lastly, you can also try liquid vitamins if none of these sound.
+One benefit of liquid vitamins is the ability to change the dose as you please.
 But some vitamins actually lose their potency the longer they stay in liquid form and some need to be refrigerated, making it less convenient for travel.

 What is the best time to take multivitamins?